Becky139/GOT-Quiz/README.md

 ## Credits

 ### Content
-- Some of the text used in variose pages were borrowed and adapted from various sites, Listed below.
+- Some of the text used in various pages were borrowed and adapted from various sites, Listed below.
      - [Wkipedia](https://wikipedia.com/)
      - [Favicon](https://icons8.com/)
      - [IMBD](https://www.imdb.com/)